TheFragebogen/thefragebogen.github.io/faq.md

 Use it.
 Be happy.
 Share your improvements.
-If you want to contribute and don't know what to do, just ask.
+If you want to contribute and don't know what to do, just ask [here](https://github.com/TheFragebogen/TheFragebogen/issues).